troldal/Numerixx/docs/docRoots.rst

 .. doxygenclass:: nxx::roots::Bisection
    :members:

-Ridders' method
+Ridder' method
 ^^^^^^^^^^^^^^^

-Ridders' method is a root-finding algorithm for one-dimensional functions that uses an iterative process to refine the location of the root.
+Ridder' method is a root-finding algorithm for one-dimensional functions that uses an iterative process to refine the location of the root.
 It works by fitting a parabola through three points and using the vertex of the parabola as the next estimate for the root.
 This estimate is then refined by applying a scaling factor to the distance between the estimates to reduce the error.
 The method is efficient and can converge faster than the bisection method, but it requires the function to be twice differentiable and have a continuous second derivative.

-.. doxygenclass:: nxx::roots::Ridders
+.. doxygenclass:: nxx::roots::Ridder
    :members:

 Polishing Methods